yuriechan/grpc-workspace/02-self-study/02-grpc-microservices/10-crud-api-with-mongodb/README.md

 * Important: Code Changes
 * Some MongoDB methods (just a few)
-* The changes are minor and summarized here: https://github.com/simplesteph/grpc-go-course/pull/1/files
+* The changes are minor and summarized [here](https://github.com/simplesteph/grpc-go-course/pull/1/files)
-* the latest working code: https://github.com/simplesteph/grpc-go-course
+* the latest working code: [here](https://github.com/simplesteph/grpc-go-course)

 The changes are: